-A network server is a powerful computer used to store files and run programs centrally.
-A dedicated server can help to improve file management and security and make it easier for employees to collaborate.
+A network server is a powerful computer used to store files and run programs.
+Having access to your own dedicated server can help to improve file management and security.
+It may also make it easier for employees to collaborate.

 Choosing the right server for your needs is essential.
-You will need expert help to set up the server, make sure it is secure and regularly maintain it and update its software.
+You will need expert help to set up the server and maintain it.
+They'll need to update its software and keep it protected.

 1. Using a server

-A server is used to store files and run centralised applications, such as your customer database.
+A server is used to store files and run application that lots of people will need to access, such as your customer database.

 You can use a network server to: